Zodiac Watches

-Zodiac Watches, or simply Zodiac, is an American brand of Swiss-made watches founded in 1882 by Ariste Calame in Le Locle, Switzerland.
+Zodiac Watches, or simply Zodiac, is an American-owned brand of Swiss-made watches founded in 1882 by Ariste Calame in Le Locle, Switzerland.
 The company mostly focuses on its dive watches through its Sea Wolf line, one of the first modern dive watches, which debuted in 1953, before the Rolex Submariner and after Blancpain Fifty Fathoms.
 Although Zodiac was acquired by Fossil Group in 2001, its manufacturing remained in Bienne, Switzerland.
 Zodiac and Fossil Group are headquartered in Richardson, Texas.